chuhuy/eks/00-k8s-fundamentals/13-node-affinity.md

 ## ⚠️ Notes

 ```
-If you specify both `nodeSelector` and `nodeAffinity`, both must be satisfied for the Pod to be scheduled onto a node.
+- If you specify both nodeSelector and nodeAffinity, both must be satisfied for the Pod to be scheduled onto a node.

-If you specify multiple terms in nodeSelectorTerms associated with nodeAffinity types, then the Pod can be scheduled onto a node if one of the specified terms can be satisfied (terms are ORed).
+- If you specify multiple terms in nodeSelectorTerms associated with nodeAffinity types, then the Pod can be scheduled onto a node if one of the specified terms can be satisfied (terms are ORed).

-If you specify multiple expressions in a single matchExpressions field associated with a term in nodeSelectorTerms, then the Pod can be scheduled onto a node only if all the expressions are satisfied (expressions are ANDed).
+- If you specify multiple expressions in a single matchExpressions field associated with a term in nodeSelectorTerms, then the Pod can be scheduled onto a node only if all the expressions are satisfied (expressions are ANDed).

+- weight can be between 1 to 100.
+You can have multiple weights for Pod.
+K8s will calculate sum for all possible Node and schedule to Node with highest score.
 ```